istio/istio.io/_docs/setup/kubernetes/mesh-expansion.md

 Setup consists of preparing the mesh for expansion and installing and configuring each VM.

 An example script to help with Kubernetes setup is available in [install/tools/setupMeshEx.sh](https://raw.githubusercontent.com/istio/istio/master/install/tools/setupMeshEx.sh).
-Please check the script content and environment variables supported (like GCP_OPTS)
+Check the script content and environment variables supported (like GCP_OPTS).

 An example script to help configure a machine is available in [install/tools/setupIstioVM.sh](https://raw.githubusercontent.com/istio/istio/master/install/tools/setupIstioVM.sh).
 You should customize it based on your provisioning tools and DNS requirements.